Historic sites in Thessaloniki: a monuments guide

 The White Tower is a prominent monument and museum located on the waterfront of Thessaloniki, the capital of the Macedonia region in northern Greece.
 As one of the most recognizable historic sites in Thessaloniki, it stands today as a cultural landmark where visitors can explore the city's complex maritime and military history.

 Walking along the promenade, the tower feels like a silent witness to the city's shifts in power.
 It is not always a story of beauty; during the period of Ottoman rule, the structure served as a notorious prison.
-According to Wikipedia, it was the scene of mass executions, most notably those of the Janissaries who revolted during the reign of Mahmud II.
+It was the scene of mass executions, most notably those of the Janissaries who revolted during the reign of Mahmud II.
 This dark history adds a heavy layer to the current breezy, tourist-friendly atmosphere of the pier.

 Today, the transition from a place of confinement to a public museum has changed how people interact with the space.
 You can feel the salt air and hear the chatter of locals while looking up at the limestone walls.
 It is a great starting point for anyone exploring Greece who wants to understand how the city's identity was forged through both conflict and resilience.
 The contrast between the tower's grim past and its current role as a symbol of the city makes it a necessary stop for those tracing the urban evolution of the region.